marcelm/cutadapt/doc/guide.rst

 .. note:: Still working on this section.

+The alignment uses unit costs, which means that mismatches, insertions and deletions are counted as one error.

+An optimal alignment fulfills all of these criteria:

+- its error_rate is at most max_error_rate
+- Among those alignments with error_rate <= max_error_rate, the alignment contains
+  a maximal number of matches (there is no alignment with more matches).
+- If there are multiple alignments with the same no. of matches, then one that has minimal no. of errors is chosen.
+- If there are still multiple candidates, choose the alignment that starts at the leftmost position within the read.

 The new alignment algorithm checks the error rate while aligning and only reports alignments that do not have too many errors.